Best Virginia Tech Graduation Photo Locations (2026 Guide)

 Burruss Hall

-This is the classic graduation photo spot and the iconic landmark Virginia Tech is known for.
+Burruss is the classic graduation photo spot and the iconic landmark Virginia Tech is known for.
 In late spring evenings, the direct sun disappears behind the building, leaving beautiful, warm, soft light.
-If you time it right, you can get great backlit photos with the subject standing on the half wall in front of the steps.
+If you time it right, you can get great backlit photos with the subject sitting on the half wall in front of the steps.

 Best time: The hour before sunset.
 It can actually be fantastic right up to and even slightly beyond sunset.
-The exterior lights come on, which makes it feel really special.
+The exterior lights come on by the doors, which makes it feel really special.
 Most photographers leave too early and miss this magical window.

-It does get crowded in late April and early May.
-A smooth session means moving efficiently and knowing exactly where to position you so you’re not waiting around for one doorway shot.
+It does get crowded at Burruss in late April and early May.
+A smooth session means movinga few women efficiently and knowing exactly where to position the subject so you’re not waiting around for one doorway shot.

-That said, sometimes it’s just packed.
+That said, sometimes it’s just packed and you can’t hide everyone.
 The good news?
-The background crowd usually blurs nicely and ends up looking festive, like one big graduation celebration.
+The background crowd usually blurs nicely (well when you have professional lenses and know how to use them) and ends up looking festive, like one big graduation celebration.
+You’ll still get a few blurred blogs of people wearing odd colors but hey, we can’t control their fashion choices.

 If you’re looking for a full Virginia Tech graduation photo session, you can see my packages here.
-And just know, I guide every student so they feel confident and natural, even if they’ve never been photographed before.
+And just know, I guide every student so they feel confident and natural.
+Be sure to use the menu to see all of my portfolio sample pages, which include a few women grad samples and guy grad photo sessions and some cadets grad sessions.

 The Pylons